Ilie Năstase: Career

 In 1974, he was the only player to qualify for both the WCT Finals and the Masters Grand Prix finals.
 Năstase played well in the Masters, in particular against Newcombe in the semifinals.
 (Năstase finished his career with a 4–1 record versus Newcombe, losing only their first match in 1969.)
 The Romanian, however, lost the final to Guillermo Vilas in five sets.

 For the fifth consecutive year, Năstase reached the Masters Grand Prix final in 1975, where he defeated Björn Borg in three straight sets.

 During the first half of 1976, Năstase won four tournaments (Atlanta WCT, Avis Challenge Cup WCT, US Open Indoor, and La Costa), and head-to-head, he led Connors 2–1, Vilas 1–0, Ashe 1–0, and Borg 2–0.
 Năstase did not enter the Australian Open, which was again avoided by most of the top players.
 Năstase was prevented from entering the French Open because he participated in World Team Tennis.
-In the second half of the year, third-seeded Nastase lost in straight sets to Borg in the men's singles final of Wimbledon and in the semifinals of the US Open.
+In the second half of the year, third-seeded Năstase lost in straight sets to Borg in the men's singles final of Wimbledon and in the semifinals of the US Open.
 Năstase won three other tournaments during the second half of the year, the Pepsi Grand Slam, South Orange, and the four-man tournament of Caracas, Venezuela, in October (not to be confused with the Caracas WCT tournament in March), making seven tournament championships for the year.
 Năstase was the world No. 3, behind Connors and Borg.

 In 1977, Năstase finished No. 9 in the ATP rankings.
 He was a quarterfinalist at the French Open and at Wimbledon (losing to Borg), and participated in the WCT Finals.
 During his quarterfinal match at Wimbledon Năstase had a row with umpire Jeremy Shales.
 Shales called him "Năstase" when asking him to move to the advantage court, "like a master speaks to a naughty schoolboy."
 (Năstase has also said Shales asked him to pick up a piece of paper that had blown onto the court, saying, "Năstase, pick up that paper.")
-Năstase angrily replied "You call me Mr. Năstase!".
-Since this incident, umpires have always used a courtesy title when addressing the players directly.
-Mr. Nastase later became the title of his autobiography.
+Năstase angrily replied "You call me Mr. Năstase!".Mr.
+Nastase later became the title of his autobiography.

-He was still one of the 20 best players in 1978.
-At Wimbledon, he again reached the quarterfinals.
+He was still one of the 20 best players in 1978; at Wimbledon, he again reached the quarterfinals.

 Năstase retired from the tour in October 1985 at the age of 39 after playing in the Grand Prix de Tennis de Toulouse, but he did play the challenger tournament at Dijon in June 1988.